-Facebook is the nation's most popular platform.
-Of Internet users surveyed for Digital in the UK, 78% claimed they have access to Facebook.
-What's more, the site reports that it can reach 40 million of the UK's population through advertising.
+According to the survey, Facebook is the nation's second most popular platform.
+What's more, it can reach over 34 million of the UK's population through advertising.

 As the majority of Facebook's audience logs in for personal use, it may not seem like the obvious place to look for jobs.
-However, with the amount of active users at their fingertips, and the new Jobs on Facebook feature, employers are now listing opportunities on their accounts, which users can then apply for with the click of a button.
+However, with the number of active users at their fingertips, employers are now listing opportunities on their accounts.

-To make the application process as smooth as possible, fill out the 'Work and education' section of your profile, adding any notable achievements (such as promotions and travel opportunities) to your 'Life events' timeline.
+In terms of making your own Facebook profile look professional, fill out the 'Work and education' section, adding any notable achievements (such as promotions and travel opportunities) to your 'Life events' timeline.

-Avoid making rude or negative comments about previous employers on your profile, even in jest, and don't share anything that would be deemed unprofessional - whether or not you've applied for a position through Facebook, employers often look to candidates' profiles to gauge whether they'll be a suitable fit for the company.
+Avoid making rude or negative comments about previous employers on your profile, even in jest, and don't share anything that would be deemed unprofessional - whether or not you've applied for a position through Facebook.
+This is because employers often look to candidates' profiles to gauge whether they'll be a suitable fit for the company.

 Find a career on Twitter

 - Get inventive with your bio - you'll have to be snappy, as Twitter only offers 160 characters for this, but it should be enough to introduce yourself and state the types of roles you're looking for.
-Tag your location here and link a website - this could be your LinkedIn profile, or a blog or portfolio to give employers easy access to your work.
+Tag your location here and link a website (this could be your LinkedIn profile, a blog or portfolio) to give employers easy access to your work.

 - Engage with others in your industry - following someone you admire on Twitter is a less personal process than connecting with them on LinkedIn.
-By joining in conversations, which you can find by searching relevant hashtags, you'll gain access to a range of voices, opinions and opportunities to inspire you and start building contacts.
+By joining in conversations, which you can find by searching relevant hashtags, you'll gain access to a range of voices, opinions and opportunities to inspire you.

 - Get to know your employers - it works both ways.
 Search and follow employers to find out what projects they're currently working on and to get a feel for the company.